 If you’re staying true to yourself and acknowledge the sacrifices you will make in order to achieve your goal, then perhaps you should take it easy on yourself when you make that choice.
 Recognize that this is a temporary time in your life and temporary is a subjective term.
 Temporary could be a day or weeks or years.
 During the growth stages of our lives, we won’t always achieve perfect harmony.
 We won’t have a work/life balance.
 But we made that choice because that is what was important to us at that time.

-- Prioritize – you often hear that it’s important to prioritize what matters to you or your company, but that’s on a macro level.
+You often hear that it’s important to prioritize what matters to you or your company, but that’s on a macro level.
 I’m talking about the micro level.
 What’s on your priority list for the next hour?
 For the day?
-For tomorrow?
-For the week?
+Tomorrow?
+The week?
 Keep adjusting your priorities and there can only be one top priority.
 Keep your focus on that and know that in order to achieve this priority for you, your seesaw may need to be on one side for a while.

-Take a deep breath.
-And pat yourself on the back.
+Take a deep breath and pat yourself on the back for finding the balance.
 You’re doing a great job doing what needs to be done.
 Don’t beat yourself up about something idealized.
 Stay calm and allow your seesaw to favor a side when it needs to.

 Latest posts by Foram Sheth (see all)